 One of my main goals in the military was travel and adventure.
 I wanted to see the world beyond town where I was raised and the three-hour radius around it.
 Not only did I get travel in its strictest sense (I did), I also got a lot of that great intangible, “life experience.”

 Thanks to the military I’ve sipped Turkish coffee in Turkey, eaten pizza at street cafes in Sicily, and stayed as a guest at a remote Buddhist temple in Thailand.
-I’ve jumped from airplanes, picked my way across the ocean floor, and sailed across the Atlantic Ocean.
+I’ve jumped from airplanes, picked my way across the floors of various oceans, and sailed across the Atlantic.
 Thanks to the military I’ve seen a range of humanity that is difficult to comprehend otherwise, from its absolute finest to inexplicable horribleness.

 The military didn’t give me everything I wanted.
 There’s just too much to see and do in the world to expect it all from any job.
 Nor is the military the only way you can travel the world but it sure makes it easy.
 I’ve surely done more that I would have without the help of the military.